Archive for category: Blog

 Some business owners are afraid to let go of the day-to-day contact with clients.
 Others worry if they aren’t involved in every single detail, the world will come to an end.

-Honestly, neither are true.
+Honestly, neither is true.

 One way to ease yourself into working “on” your business rather than “in” it, is to adopt a Management by Exception philosophy.